 Combine a ribbon flower with a custom stamped tag for a special gift or to really make your backpack or purse unique.

-Make a special Lei inspired necklace with ribbon flowers and a metal stamped friendship tag.
+Make a special Lei inspired necklace with ribbon flowers.

 Decorate gift boxes during the holidays.
 If you want your box under the tree or at that birthday party to really standout, make a ribbon flower to decorate your box and make it extra special.